finos/rune-dsl/setup-for-developers.md

 ## Install Eclipse IDE for Java and DSL Developers
 Install the latest version of the "Eclipse IDE for Java and DSL Developers" using the [Eclipse Installer](https://www.eclipse.org/downloads/packages/installer).

+## Install the Checkstyle plugin
+We use [Checkstyle](https://checkstyle.sourceforge.io/) for enforcing good coding practices.
+The Eclipse plugin for Checkstyle can be found here: [https://checkstyle.org/eclipse-cs/#!/](https://checkstyle.org/eclipse-cs/#!/).

 ## Install the Xsemantics plugin
 We use the [Xsemantics DSL](https://github.com/eclipse/xsemantics) to define the type system of Rosetta.
 To enable language support for it in Eclipse, follow these steps:
 1. Find out which version of Xsemantics you need by looking in the `pom.xml` file of the parent project.
 There should be a property called `xsemantics.version`.